-50 Weird Travel Facts You Didn't Know Were True
+50 Weird Travel Facts You Should Know

 From levitating trains to massive garbage vacuums under Disney World, the world is full of the weird and wonderful.
 While there are plenty of reasons to travel, experiencing the weird and wonderful first-hand is a pretty good reason.
 And, fortunately, in the world of travel, it's only getting weirder and more wonderful.